A 12-year-old student who was traveling by New York City Transit ...Learn More

 Spinal cord injuries arise when the spinal cord is severed or damaged due to trauma.
 This may happen in a motor vehicle accident in many different ways.
 For instance, a high-speed impact in a front-end or rear end collision can cause whiplash, pinched nerves, or a broken neck.
 A defective seat or seat back failure can cause a back injury, and a rollover and roof crush can cause a serious neck injury.
 A slip and fall on a dangerous sidewalk or unsafe premises, an elevator accident, or a ladder fall or other construction site accident, can cause a spinal cord injury as well.
 A spinal cord injury can even be the result of medical malpractice, when a back surgery is performed incompetently or negligently.
+A spinal cord injury attorney can help you recover compensation for your back injury.

 The spinal cord is a bundle of nerves running along the spine from the brain to the base of the back.
 Along with the brain, these nerves make up the central nervous system and are the main conduit of signals between the brain and all the nerves throughout the body, which are known as the peripheral nervous system.
 Communication between the brain and the peripheral nerves is essential for all feeling and sensation as well as movement and all muscular control, including involuntary muscles necessary for breathing, heartbeat, and the function of all internal organs.